-The potential and problems are increased significantly when we come to the second major development.
+The potentials are increased significantly when we come to the second major development.
 This is the increasing possibility of incorporating sound and film and linking this to the textual and statistical data.
 We can now begin to envisage the computer as a combined textual/visual/statistical tool for manipulating simultaneously words, numbers, images and sounds.

 There are two developments which have made this possible.
-On the one hand the increased storage capacity allows one to 'digitise', that is to turn into digital form the images and sound (compact disc holds digital sound and it can now hold digital images).
-The main limitation on this at present is that a single image requires a great deal of space in such a digitised form, which precludes the use of moving film in this format.
+On the one hand the increased storage capacity allows one to 'digitize', that is to turn into digital form the images and sound (compact disc holds digital sound and it can now hold digital images).
+The main limitation on this at present is that a single image requires a great deal of space in such a digitized form, which precludes the use of moving film in this format.
 No doubt compression methods will be found, and some have already been devised to overcome this limitation.
-The great advantage of having the image in digitised form is that it can be manipulated, printed out, deleted or replaced with ease.
+The great advantage of having the image in digitized form is that it can be manipulated, printed out, deleted or replaced with ease.
 In other words, pictures and sound become like any computer files.

 When the read/write combined optical and textual systems are available with the new generations of computers, we can envisage a situation when a use will have a dedicated device that can simultaneously hold hundreds of thousands of separate items of information; an item might be a piece of music, photograph, moving film, paragraph of text, index card, statistical table.
-To a certain extent this was achieved by the BBC in their 'Domesday Disc' in 1986.
+To a certain extent this was achieved by the BBC in their 'Domesday Disc' in 1986, and I have described elsewhere some of the features of that experiment (2).
 But in the future numerous users will be able to set up their own libraries and archives, each one uniquely tailored and often the size of a moderate conventional library of today.

 All this is in the near future.
 At present, the only way to combine large optical data sets with texts is by the use of optical disc or video-disc, using analogue rather than digital storage of data.

-Consequently, in the rest of this manual we will describe a prototype system developed on videodisc, which is used alongside a textual database.
-Since many are not familiar with optical discs and their potentials, we can start by looking at their nature and potential before looking at how we transferred different types of materials into the textual and optical database.
+In this article I will describe a prototype system developed on videodisc, which is used alongside a textual database.
+Since many are not familiar with optical discs and their potentials, we can start by looking at their nature and potential before looking at how we transferred different types of materials into the textual and optical database and how we accessed it.